Before January 2018

 - Establish and communicate a firm deadline for students to forward finalized digital portfolios to you (ideally, after students receive their AP numbers and college codes from the AP coordinator, or by sometime in late April) so that you have enough time for a final review before forwarding them to your AP coordinator.

 - Confirm with your AP coordinator when you will forward them your students’ digital portfolios.
 This date should be well before May 11, 2018.

 - Make sure students have successfully set up their access to the web application and that they have chosen the correct portfolio type (i.e., 2-D Design, 3-D Design, or Drawing).

 - Confirm with the AP coordinator the number of portfolios your students will be submitting so that enough portfolios are ordered.

 - Note: Before your AP coordinator places your school’s Studio Art exam order, the number of total portfolios that can be set up online by your school’s students will be limited to the number of portfolios your school ordered last year, plus 10 percent to accommodate growth.
 If you have a significant increase this year in the number of Studio Art students interested in the exam, your coordinator should place your order as early as possible.

 - Studio Art exams are ordered separately from other exams on the AP Exam Ordering website, so your coordinator can place your Studio Art order early if needed.

 - Continue to provide guidance to students as they work on completing their portfolios.

 - Confirm that the AP coordinator provides students with their AP numbers and the list of college codes from their AP Student Packs.
-They will need this information in order to finalize and submit their portfolios to you.
+They'll need this information to finalize and submit their portfolios to you.

-- Ensure that students submit their final digital portfolios to you by your established deadline.
+- Ensure students submit their final digital portfolios to you by your established deadline.